gv1shnu/GramDrop/README.md

 # GramDrop
 GramDrop is a terminal-based uploader for Instagram, built using Python.

 It allows you to upload images directly to Instagram feed from your local machine.
 The uploader utilizes the instabot library to handle the upload process.

 ## Installation

-Follow these steps to set up and run the Search Nexus Flask application:
+Follow these steps to set up the Gram Drop application:

 1. Clone the repository: